juanferfranco/SimulacionInteractivos/docs/_recursos/recursos.rst

 In summary, generative content generation is a major facet of creative coding.
 By designing systems and algorithms, creative coders can produce a vast array of unique and unpredictable artistic outputs.

+¿Qué es algorithmic art?
+**************************

+Información tomada de `aquí <https://monokai.com/articles/algorithmic-art-as-a-subset-of-generative-art>`__.

+In the 1960s, pioneers like Vera Molnár and Frieder Nake began using code to create art, leveraging computers, oscilloscopes, and plotter machines to produce images impossible to draw by hand.
+Their work was grounded in rules and instructions, with computer programs generating visuals based on these parameters.
+This marked the birth of generative art, where the "generative" aspect referred to the computer program, not the artist's hand.
+The artist designed the rules, thus acting as the designer, with randomness adding slight variations to each visual output.

+Algorithmic art is created by an autonomous system executing an algorithm, where the artist carefully designs the boundaries of its computational space and optionally defines the influence of randomness.

+While collectors are typically more interested in the algorithm's outcome than the algorithm itself, there's an argument that the algorithm is the true artwork, as it embodies the artist's primary effort.
+The generated outcomes are autonomously created, beyond the artist's direct control.